Kensington Art Walk Tour

 3720 Farragut Ave, Kensington, MD 20895

 Artist Nicole Bourgea.
 This five-story high giraffe was painted with just two paintbrushes.
 Commissioned by John Blick, owner of The Blick Building.
 The artist's inspiration came from "Love over Fear.'
 Put in the work, let go and thrill in the ride.
+In 2023, Nicole added Jasper, the dog.
 Date of Installation: 2022